wszychta/terraform-module.hcloud-user-data/README.md

     }
   ]
   additional_run_commands = [
-    "apt-get install -y htop telnet nano"
+    "echo 'test command'"
   ]
+  additional_run_commands = [
+    "htop",
+    "telnet",
+    "nano"
+  ]
 }
 ```

 ## Known Issues

-### DNS search option doesn't work
-affected images:
-- `ubuntu-18.04`

-### Networking part not working
-For some reasons Network manager is not able to manage Hetzner private networks after initial boot.
-I have contacted Hetzner support and they advised me to remove `hc-utils`, but I haven't tested that.
-This module will still generate neccessary configuration files in `/etc/sysconfig/network-scripts/`, but before running it you will need to make sure that Network Manager is able to configure additional interfaces

-affected images:
-- `centos-7`
-- `centos-8`
-- `centos-stream-8`
-- `rocky-8`
-- `fedora-34`

 ### cloud-init reboot not working
 I checked that `power-state-change` module is enabled by default in `/etc/cloud/cloud.cfg`, but for some images cloud-init is not forcing reboot on machine.
-I don't know if this is bug in cloud-init, centos images or both in the same time.
+I don't know if this is bug in cloud-init, images bug or both in the same time.
+There is also possibility that when I was testing this module there were no packages which required rebooting instance.
+You can read more about this in [cloud-init power-state-change](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#power-state-change) module description.

 affected images:
-- `centos-7`
-- `centos-8`
 - `centos-stream-8`
 - `rocky-8`